thorsten/phpMyFAQ/docs/index.md

 ### Support

-If you should run into any problems using phpMyFAQ check out our support forums at [forum.phpmyfaq.de](https://forum.phpmyfaq.de/).
+If you should run into any problems using phpMyFAQ, check out our support forums at [forum.phpmyfaq.de](https://forum.phpmyfaq.de/).
 You can also use our BlueSky account [@phpmyfaq.bsky.social](https://bsky.app/profile/phpmyfaq.bsky.social) to ask us short question.